bensonchoyintuitas/intuitas_knowledgebase/docs/README.md

 ## Terms
 ---

-**Copyright:** This knowledge base and its contents are the original works of © Intuitas PTY LTD, 2025.
+**Copyright:** This knowledgebase and associated content are the original works of © Intuitas PTY LTD, 2025.
 All rights reserved.
 Any referenced or third-party materials remain the property of their respective copyright holders.
 Every effort has been made to accurately reference and attribute existing content, and no claim of ownership is made over such materials.

 **License:** Free use, reproduction, and adaptation permitted with prior consent and appropriate attribution to Intuitas PTY LTD. Referenced third-party content is subject to the copyright terms of their respective owners.